500 Cummings Center

 - The Spring Resident and Fellow Research Presentation Day, all four winners of which presented posters at this Annual Meeting;

 - The Nathan Smith Award; and

 - The New Member, Resident Essay, and Best Poster Prizes at the Annual Meeting.

-  Dr. Kurkchubasche reminded each member that his/her Contribution Level is cumulative, determined by the sum total of all donations over time.
-She thanked those NESS members who had contributed to the Foundation in the past year, they are recognized by badge ribbons and signage here at the meeting.
-You may also find the cumulative donor listing in the Program Book on Pages 38–44.
+Dr. Kurkchubasche reminded each member that their Contribution Level is cumulative, determined by the sum total of all donations over time.
+She thanked those NESS members who had contributed to the Foundation in the past year.

-  Members may donate by credit card via the Members Only Area; to donate by check (or to donate with credit card by mail), please download the Contribution Form.
+Members may donate by credit card via the Members Only Area; to donate by check (or to donate with credit card by mail), members may download the Contribution Form.

 The NESS Scholars Foundation is a 501 (c) 3 corporation organized to provide financial support to enhance the clinical and educational opportunities of the membership of NESS in their efforts to strengthen the discipline of surgery in New England.

 Report of the Program Committee

 Dr. Matthew A. Conway, Chair of the Program Committee, provided a report on abstract submission and selection, registration, invited speaker sessions, and other items related to the organization of the scientific programming at this year's Annual Meeting.